xCONFLiCTiONx/XtendedMenu/README.md

 ## Support

 *Window 10 is the only operating system that I will provide support for.
 If you install this on anything less than Windows 10 and it doesn't work you're on your own.
-Too many people are installing this on Windows 7 which is no longer supported by Microsoft and Windows 8/.1 is just a joke.*
+Too many people are installing this on Windows 7 which is no longer supported by Microsoft.*

 ![All_Files](https://github.com/xCONFLiCTiONx/XtendedMenu/raw/master/Screenshots/AllFiles.png) ![Directories](hhttps://github.com/xCONFLiCTiONx/XtendedMenu/raw/master/Screenshots/Directories.png)  ![Background](hhttps://github.com/xCONFLiCTiONx/XtendedMenu/raw/master/Screenshots/Background.png) ![Attributes](hhttps://github.com/xCONFLiCTiONx/XtendedMenu/raw/master/Screenshots/Attributes.jpg)